Spain's sickly economy sees debt costs jump

 OUTRAGE AT KING

-Speaking to parliament's budget committee, Ordonez said the government's austerity measures were essential to restore growth and regain confidence among investors who say debt costs will rise unless the European Central Bank resumes bond purchases after a two-month break, which it has shown no sign of doing.
+Speaking to parliament's budget committee, Ordonez said the government's austerity measures were essential to restore growth and regain confidence among investors who say its debt costs will rise unless the European Central Bank resumes bond purchases after a two-month break, something it has shown no sign of doing.

 "The tensions we have once again experienced in recent weeks are powerful reminder that the crisis is still far from over and that our economy's situation remains a particular cause for concern in Europe," Ordonez said.